psu-libraries/contentdmtools/docs/batchCreateCompoundObjects.md

-# Creating Batch of CONTENTdm Compound Objects
+# Creating a Batch of CONTENTdm Compound Objects
 CONTENTdm's [Directory Structure](https://help.oclc.org/Metadata_Services/CONTENTdm/Compound_objects/Add_multiple_compound_objects/Directory_structure) specification gives flexibility for supplying files and metadata for a batch of compound objects that are being loaded to the same collection.
 Files arranged in the Directory Structure can be efficiently loaded using Project Client and avoid some of its limitations.

 This script will take